Cysharp/MagicOnion/README.md

 Project structure and code generation sample, see [samples](https://github.com/Cysharp/MagicOnion/tree/master/samples) page and ReadMe.

-### stripping debug symbols from Grpc.Core/runtime/ios/libgrpc.a
+### Stripping debug symbols from Grpc.Core/runtime/ios/libgrpc.a
-When you download grpc daily build and extract Native Libararies for Unity, you will find Plugins/Grpc.Core/runtime/ios/libgrpc.a size is over 100MB.
+When you download grpc daily build and extract Native Libararies for Unity, you will find file size of Plugins/Grpc.Core/runtime/ios/libgrpc.a beyonds 100MB.
 GitHub will reject commit when file size is over 100MB, therefore libgrpc.a often become unwelcome for gif-low.
 The reason "Why libgrpc.a size is up to 250MB?" is because it includes debug symbols for 3 architectures, arm64, armv7 and x86_64.

-We introduce strip debug symbols and generate reduced size `libgrpc_stripped.a`.
+We introduce strip debug symbols and generate reduced size `libgrpc_stripped.a`, it's abount 17MB.
 This may useful for whom want commit `libgrpc.a` to GitHub, and understanding stripped library missing debug symbols.

 **How to strip**